Wait – what’s beta reading?

 So why should I hire you to do it?

 Well, if you’ve read my reviews, you know that I will always tell the truth about a book, and that I never say I don’t like something without explaining why.
-Beta reading is more in-depth than reviewing, and can also help prevent bad reviews and improve sales by giving you honest feedback from a reader before you publish your book.
+Beta reading is more in-depth than reviewing, and can also help improve your book’s chances of success – you will get honest feedback from a reader before you submit your book to the people who can get you the sales.
 And speaking as a super-devoted Book Nerd, nothing makes me happier than making a good story great!
-Don’t believe me?
-Here are what a couple of other authors have to say:

 OK, I’m in, how does this work?

 It’s pretty simple.
 Before submitting your book, please contact me at my email address (email@example.com), and tell me a little bit about your book, including genre, a quick summary, and length (word count).
 I want to make sure of two things before I take your money: #1, that it’s a book I’ll actually want to read (that makes the whole thing better for both of us!) and #2, that I am available to turn it around within your ideal timeframe.
 My preferred genres are mystery/thriller and horror.

 I require half of the payment up front, and your book in Word format, before I start.